 – Saying out loud verbal statements repeatedly such as “I have COVID” or “I gave my brother COVID” to help her get used to these statements and realize it’s not true anymore.

-The goal of exposure therapy is to desensitize the patient to thoughts regarding contamination, normalizing having the thoughts while recognizing the issue is OCD, not the fear trigger.
+The goal of exposure therapy is to desensitize the patient to thoughts regarding contamination, normalizing having the scary thoughts while recognizing the issue is OCD.
 The more desensitized we become, the less scared we become.

 Treatment is very important because only 1% of the cases will go away on its own.